Aeon Supplier Code of Conduct (CoC)

 (Photo: Employee training session in Thailand)

-Training Aeon Certified Auditors
+Training AEON Supplier Code of Conduct Certified Auditors

 Aeon certified auditors not only conduct audits but also follow up on improvements.
 In particular, the social environment overseas is changing every year, and the issues vary depending on the country and region.
 Therefore, we need to build a framework and bring up leaders in each location who can quickly and adequately respond to audit evaluations, auditors, and training to sales representatives.